d-goro/sklearn-investing/README.md

 And tested with X_test and y_test.

 Next, for each ticker fresh key statistics is taken and parsed and with this X trained model is used.
 If specific ticker is predicted to outperform - it's printed

+Second version of my code tests all stocks (with MarketCap > 900M) available on NYSE and Nasdaq.
+Also bugs are fixed and search with regular expressions is improved.
+Added using BARCHART service and fix_yahoo_finance package.